loader image

 SIGHTINGS:

-There is a high chance to see whales or dolphins during our tours the whole season round (probably 50 % of Whales, 90 % of Dolphins) and we will give our best to find them for you on every single day.
-However, on some days, even with our best efforts, it is impossible for us to show you dolphins or whales.
+There is a high chance to see whales or dolphins during our Sri Lanka diving tours the whole season round (probably 50 % of Whales, 90 % of Dolphins) and we will give our best to find them for you on every single day.
+However, on some days, even with our best efforts, it may not be possible to spot dolphins or whales.

 Z